infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 	- When committee starts functioning smoothly, discussion on social issues can be initiated with them to help children develop perspective and understand

 # Assessment Tools
-- Aangan recommends a Standardized Evaluation of performance, criteria &systems.
+- Aangan [^1] recommends a Standardized Evaluation of performance, criteria &systems.
 - Standardize monitoring tool combining criteria related to infrastructure, interaction and activity .
 - External Evaluation through Vigilance Committees.
 - Develop self monitoring tool.
 - Capacity building of staff to use tool for internal monitoring and goal setting

 # Response protocols to child abuse
 ## Protocol recommended by service providers
-### At Rainbow Homes,
+### At Rainbow Homes
 - CPC should meet before 3 days has passed after the incident
 - CPC can suspend the accused but will continue to respect both the child and the accused
 - Benefit of doubt given to the child, burden of proof on the adult